Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Background

 where $\tau(\mathbf{X}) = \text{min}\{i | d_i=|\mathbf{X}||\}$ is the index of the hypothesis token when the model reaches the end of the source sentence, also known as the cutoff point.
 AL considers delays up to and including the one associated with the token at the cutoff point.
 The $i$-th delay of the ideal policy is defined as $d^*_i = (i-1)/\gamma$, where $\gamma = |\mathbf{Y^R}|/|\mathbf{X}|$.

-\paragraph{Length-Aware Average Lagging (LAAL)} is an AL modification that is robust to overgeneration, i.e., when the hypothesis $\mathbf{Y}$ is much longer than $\mathbf{Y^R}$, which makes the original AL produce negative delays when $|\mathbf{Y}| \gg |\mathbf{Y^R}|$.
-To overcome this problem, which was unduly rewarding overgenerating systems, \citet{polak-etal-2022-cuni} and \citet{papi-etal-2022-generation} proposed the modification $\gamma = \max(|\mathbf{Y}|,|\mathbf{Y^R}|)/|\mathbf{X}|$.
+\paragraph{Length-Aware Average Lagging (LAAL; \rm\citealp{polak-etal-2022-cuni,papi-etal-2022-generation})} is an AL modification that is robust to overgeneration, i.e., when the hypothesis $\mathbf{Y}$ is much longer than $\mathbf{Y^R}$, which makes the original AL produce negative delays when $|\mathbf{Y}| \gg |\mathbf{Y^R}|$.
+To overcome this problem, which was unduly rewarding overgenerating systems, LAAL modifies the $\gamma$ as follows: $\gamma = \max(|\mathbf{Y}|,|\mathbf{Y^R}|)/|\mathbf{X}|$.

 \paragraph{Differentiable Average Lagging (DAL; {\rm\citealp{cherry2019thinking}})} modifies AL by introducing a minimal delay of $1/\gamma$ after each step.
-Unlike AL and LAAL, DAL considers all tokens in the hypothesis, without cutoff after $i > \tau(\mathbf{X})$:
+Unlike AL and LAAL, DAL considers all tokens in the hypothesis, without cutoff after $i > \tau(\mathbf{X})$, and instead DAL penalizes each write operation by at least $1/\gamma$: $d'_i = \max(d_i, d'_{i-1} + 1/\gamma)$, where $d'_1 = d_1$.